7 Swimming Drills to Boost Your Breaststroke Speed

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 Breaststroke is a popular swimming stroke known for its unique arm and leg movements.
 It requires coordination, strength, and proper technique to swim efficiently and maximize speed.
+Using the right gear---such as swim goggles and a swim cap---can help you stay comfortable and focused in the water.
 If you're looking to improve your breaststroke speed, incorporating specific drills into your training routine can be highly beneficial.
 In this article, we will explore seven swimming drills that will help you boost your breaststroke speed and enhance your overall performance in the water.

 Kickboard Drills

 Kickboard drills are an excellent way to isolate and strengthen your leg movements in breaststroke.
 Hold a kickboard out in front of you, keeping your arms extended, and focus solely on your leg kick.
+You may also wear a pair of swim fins to increase resistance and develop power.
 Start with slow and controlled kicks, gradually increasing the speed and power as you become more comfortable.
 This drill helps develop strong leg muscles and improves kick synchronization with your arm movements.

 One-Arm Pulls